servalproject/batphone/doc/Build-for-Release.md

-This example assumes that the key store and keyring files will be provided on one of the Serval Key USB flash drives that is inserted into the workstation when needed (see below) and mounted under `/media/USERNAME/LABEL`.
+This example assumes that the key store and keyring files will be provided on one of the Serval Key USB flash drives that is inserted into the workstation when needed (see below) and mounted under `/media/USERNAME/SERVAL KEY`.
 You will probably need to vary these paths on your own workstation.

 Protection of secrets